 The effective management of risk is critical to the reputation, earnings and financial position of Stanbic Bank Botswana Limited.
-A culture of encouraging sound economic decision-making, which adequately balances risk and reward, is embedded in all our banking activities.
+A culture of encouraging sound economic decisionmaking, which adequately balances risk and reward, is embedded in all our banking activities.

 A disciplined and integrated approach to managing risk is fundamental to the success of our operations.
-A description of the Bank's approach to risk management covering a summary of the overall methodology and the management of individual types of risks is detailed below.
+A description of the bank's approach to risk management covering a summary of the overall methodology and the management of individual types of risks explained.